M7OCM/890/README.md

 Note, the name tag font is UPPER CASE only and limited in special characters: A-Z 0-9 . : - = < >

 Lower case or any other characters will not display.

+Bugs: Visual ui.
+Global variable issue effecting v2.03+ and Freq Detect Mode in single CH/VFO display mode.
+Problem: AGC Mode registers overlay screen when squelch opens/if muted no change.
+Temporary solution only use Freq Detect Mode in Dual Display as this is not effected.
+Working on viable solution and fix ASAP.
+No other bugs I am aware of.

 ## Background and previous versions
 Radtel, Ruyage, iradio v1.34 (initially v1.33) transceiver firmware was originally reversed and rewritten in C by Dual Tacyhon to become Open Edition FirmWare (OEFW).
 Developed further by OEFW community during late 2023.